mizu.js

 1 Restriction 1 Note [tag]

-• Have an id attribute.
+• Include an id attribute.

-When a heading element is found, next level headings will be searched in HTMLElement.parentElement.
-If the parent element is a <hgroup> or has a *toc[ignore], the search will be performed in its grand-parent element instead.
+When a heading is found, the next level headings are searched within its parentElement.
+If the parent is an <hgroup> or has a *toc[ignore] attribute, the search moves to the grandparent element.

 Modifiers